-It is best to use an eco-conscious laundry detergent when washing your Organic Cotton Mattress Pad Protector.
+It is best to use an eco-friendly laundry detergent when washing your Organic Cotton Mattress Pad Protector.
 Water is not harmful to natural materials, but strong solvents are not recommended.
 Your mattress pad protector should be dried completely before putting it back on your mattress.

 Notes on Cleaning